Engine-Independent Table Statistics

 Before MariaDB 10.0, the MySQL/MariaDB optimizer relied on storage engines (e.g. InnoDB) to provide statistics for the query optimizer.
 This approach worked; however it had some deficiencies:

-- Storage engines provided poor statistics (this was fixed to some extent in MySQL 5.6)
+- Storage engines provided poor statistics (this was fixed to some degree with the introduction of Persistent Statistics).

 - The statistics were supplied through the MySQL Storage Engine Interface, which puts a lot of restrictions on what kind of data is supplied (for example, there is no way to get any data about value distribution in a non-indexed column)